 Science fiction author Neal Stephenson introduced the term in his 1992 novel Snow Crash.
-In the book, the metaverse is a VR-based successor to the Internet.
+In the book, the meaning of metaverse is a VR-based successor to the Internet.
 Avatars controlled by real people and system daemons populate the metaverse, which is depicted as a limitless digital realm.

 2. Metaverse in popular culture.

 Ready Player 1, both the original novel by Ernest Cline and the Steven Spielberg-directed film, helped push the metaverse concept into popular culture.
 In the dystopian 2040s, people escape from reality by immersing themselves in OASIS, a popular VR gaming universe.
 Unlike today's VR experience, where you can still hear and interact with your physical surroundings while wearing a VR headset, OASIS involves full-sensory immersion, and actions in the virtual world have real-world consequences.

 Here's what one futuristic technology has to say about another futuristic technology.
 ChatGPT explains:

 "The metaverse is a concept in science fiction and futurism where a virtual shared space, created by the convergence of physical and virtual reality, is incorporated into the daily lives of people.
 This shared space may include virtual reality, augmented reality, and other immersive technologies and can be accessed through the Internet.
 The idea of a metaverse envisions a single interconnected virtual world where people can interact, transact, and socialize with each other."

 4. Industry consensus on the metaverse.
 Although different companies may have varied visions for the metaverse, several elements are generally agreed upon:

 It's a three-dimensional representation of the Internet where people can conduct daily activities.
 It could eventually mirror or even exceed the real world in functionality.